-FalconStor Software’s success in providing virtual tape library (VTL) technology to larger enterprises is undeniable.
-Now, the company is swimming downstream with the introduction of two new VTL appliances aimed at remote offices, departments, and mid-sized companies- the VTL Storage Appliance and VTL Virtual Appliance, which is a pre- configured virtual machine image that brings VTL capabilities to VMware environments.
+FalconStor Software hopes to take the success it has enjoyed in the enterprise-level virtual tape library (VTL) market downstream with today’s announcement of two lower-capacity VTLs targeting remote offices, departments, and mid-sized companies: the VTL Storage Appliance and VTL Virtual Appliance, which is a pre-configured virtual machine image that brings VTL capabilities to VMware environments.

 Both products include FalconStor’s VTL integrated with Single Instance Repository (SIR) technology for data de-duplication.
-The VTL Appliance and Virtual Appliance provide high-speed backup interfaces-1Gbps iSCSI or 4Gbps Fibre Channel-and tape-format aware de-duplication.
+The VTL Storage Appliance and Virtual Appliance provide high-speed backup interfaces—1Gbps iSCSI or 4Gbps Fibre Channel—and tape-format-aware de-duplication

-The FalconStor VTL Virtual Appliance is software application packaged with the operating system inside a virtual machine running under VMware Infrastructure.
-The virtual version is equipped with all of the features of its physical counterpart.
+The FalconStor VTL Virtual Appliance is a software application packaged with the operating system inside a virtual machine running under VMware Infrastructure.
+The virtual version includes all of the features of its physical counterpart.

 The new VTLs have the same features and functionality as the company’s enterprise-level VTLs, but are limited in capacity.
 The new appliances are designed for the 2TB to 10TB range.